Salisbury man skips court, gets convicted of assaulting government official - Salisbury Post

 SALISBURY — A Salisbury man who stopped coming to court was convicted Thursday of felony assault with a deadly weapon on a government official.

-Demaurea Grant was found guilty following a two-day trial in in Rowan County Superior Court.
+Demaurea Grant was found guilty following a two-day trial in Rowan County Superior Court.
 He did not return to court after his trial began and will be sentenced once he is located by authorities, the Rowan County District Attorney’s Office said.

 Grant’s conviction comes almost three years after he attempted to stab a correctional officer at Piedmont Correctional Institution on Oct.
 8, 2018.
 Grant attempted to strike the officer with a homemade shank after he refused to comply with commands by staff to return to his cell, the Rowan County District Attorney’s Office said.
 The correctional officer sustained minor injuries during the incident.